polterguy/polterguy.github.io/tutorials/threading/index.md

 This makes async programming much easier to implement with Hyperlambda compared to other more low level programming languages.

-## Synchronizing lambda objects
+## Synchronizing access to lambda objects

 Sometimes you need synchronized access to some shared resource.
 This can for instance be a file or some other resource, that is shared amongst multiple threads.
 For these times you've got the **[semaphore]** slot.
-The semaphore slot takes on argument, in addition to a lambda object, ensuring that only _one_ thread given the same name is able to execute its lambda object at the same time.
+The semaphore slot takes one argument, in addition to a lambda object, ensuring that only _one_ thread given the same name is able to execute its lambda object at the same time.
 To understand this concept, realise this is often referred to as _"toilet threading mode"_, since typically only _one_ person is allowed into the same toilet at the same time.
 A semaphore is kind of like the _"lock"_